-Place the eggs, sugar and vanilla seeds into a bowl and whisk until very light, fluffy and thickened.
+Place the eggs, sugar and vanilla seeds into a bowl and whisk until very pale, fluffy and thickened.

 Sift in the flour and carefully fold in.
 Pour into the lined tin and smooth with a spatula until evenly spread.
 Bake for 10–12 minutes, or until just firm to the touch.